Saudi activist who campaigned for women’s right to drive is sentenced to nearly six years

 Weeks after the arrest, the Saudi government granted women the right to drive.
 Prosecutors have yet to make public any evidence that Loujain or the other activists colluded with a foreign state.

 The sentence was significantly lighter than the 20-year term prosecutors had originally sought.
-The court on Monday reduced Hathloul’s term by 34 months, or the length of time she had already served, according to Sabq, a Saudi news outlet.
-It said Hathloul has 30 days to appeal her sentence.
+The court suspended a portion of the sentence and included time already served, so Hathloul could be released in approximately two months, her family said in a news release.

-The report did not say when she should be released.
-In a Twitter posting, a Saudi prisoners’ rights group said Hathloul could be freed in three months.
+Hathloul has 30 days to appeal her sentence, Saudi media outlets reported.
+She would remain on probation for three years and subject to a travel ban for five years, her family said.

 The detention of the feminists was widely interpreted as a warning from Crown Prince Mohammed bin Salman, the kingdom’s de facto ruler, that political activism was strictly forbidden.
 Saudi Arabia, an absolute monarchy, has grown more authoritarian under Mohammed, who has introduced some social reforms while also arresting royal rivals, prominent business executives and dissidents.